sungsujaing/Artificial_Intelligence_articles_and_tutorials/Preparing your own image dataset.md

 * Download multiple images from google based on the provided search queries
 * Type of images to download can be specified based on extension, dimension, size, etc.
-* Auto-categorize images of different search queries into different folders
+* Auto-categorize images of different search query into different folders

 In this article, practical uses of this module, including the effects of its important parameters, will be explored.